In the News

 Pimienta has focused his community service on supporting the local immigrant community.
 He has tutored English, taught English to senior citizens, and raised money for scholarships for undocumented students.
 His participation in the Sequoia High School Dream Club and the Immigrant Youth Action Team has helped raise awareness as to the challenges faced by immigrant youth.

 Pimienta said he is finishing his International Baccalaureate Diploma at Sequoia and has taken additional math and science classes at Cañada College.
 He has also conducted research in three different departments at Stanford and participated in the summer engineering program at MIT.

 The Gates Millennium Scholars (GMS) Program, established in 1999, was initially funded by a $1 billion grant from the Bill & Melinda Gates Foundation.
 The goal of GMS is to promote academic excellence and to provide an opportunity for outstanding minority students with significant financial need to reach their highest potential.
-Posted in: Trio, Upward Bound Program, Scholarship Information, Financial Aid
+Posted in: Physical Sciences, Trio, Upward Bound Program, Scholarship Information, Financial Aid